 However, if your investment time horizon involves your potential lifespan, you should remember that you may live far longer than you’d expected.
 Everyone alive today belongs to a generation that can reasonably expect to live longer than their parents or grandparents ever did.
 One potential upside of this is that you may have longer to achieve your goals.
 On the flip side, however, you may also need your assets to last longer.

 Never underestimate your investment time horizon.
 One of the biggest risks an investor faces is running out of money or coming up short of their goals.
-Fisher Investments UK recommends that you ask the following questions in order to help guard against this possibility:
+We recommend that you ask the following questions in order to help guard against this possibility:

 The answers to these questions are important and will help you determine your priorities when planning your optimal long-term investment strategy.